 The school of their choice – special or mainstream – will receive funding to cater for their needs, and the school will arrange assistance as required.

-A combination of wheelchair accessible activities and accommodation can be found at www.accessibletravelnl.com, and restaurants from several sites (for example, www.dinnersite.nl).
+A combination of wheelchair-accessible activities and accommodation can be found at www.accessibletravelnl.com, and restaurants on several sites (for example, www.dinnersite.nl).
 Good sources for sporty types include Stichting Resa or www.fondsgehandicaptensport.nl.
 Amsterdam has a dedicated site detailing accessible buildings: www.toegankelijkamsterdam.nl.

-De Zeeland offers adapted sailing trips for wheelchair users and families, and some campsites such as De Ruimte cater especially for children with special needs.
+De Zeeland offers adapted sailing trips for wheelchair users and families, and some campsites such as De Ruimte cater especially to children with special needs.
 Find out about accessible nature reserves and recreation areas at Staatsbosbeheer.
-For farther travels, organized group trips are available at www.gehandicaptenreizen.nl.
+For further travel, organized group trips are available at www.gehandicaptenreizen.nl.

 - MEE: Support and help for living with a disability | +31 (0)900 999 88 88 | www.mee.nl